Chia-Network/chialisp-web/docs/puzzles/pooling.md

 There are a few requirements that were set for how the pooling protocol would work on the Chia Network.
 Let's go over them now:

-* **The farmer still farms the blocks.** This is incredibly important for network decentralization.
+* **The farmer farms the blocks, not the pool.** This is incredibly important for network decentralization.
 If this is not true, then the bigger a pool gets, the closer it is to gaining 51% of the network resources.
 We still want the farmers to create the blocks, but we need some way to assure the pool that the farmer will give them the reward when they do.
-We do this by creating plots that farm directly to a specific puzzle hash, and ensuring that puzzle hash is something that pool can claim.
+We do this by creating plots that farm directly to a specific puzzle hash, and ensuring that puzzle hash is something that the pool can claim.
-* **The farmer must still be able to change pools.** Initially, this seems to conflict with the first requirement.
+* **The farmer must be able to change pools.** Initially, this seems to conflict with the first requirement.
 Plots can be made to send rewards directly to a puzzle hash, but you cannot change that puzzle hash once they are plotted.
 If you want to switch pools, you'll have to remake all of your plots!
 We solve this by having our plots create payments that a specific singleton (also called a "plot nft") can claim.
 Then, we can lend partial control of that singleton to a pool, but still retain the ability to reclaim our singleton and lend it instead to a different pool.
 Our plots will remain effective as long as we retain control of the singleton.
 * **The farmer cannot leave the pool immediately.** This requirement prevents attacks common to other blockchains where a miner will send partials to a pool until they win a block, then leave the pool immediately and claim that block for themselves.
 To prevent this, we have implemented something called a **waiting room** puzzle which is nearly the same as the puzzle for farming to a pool, except that the farmer can reclaim their singleton after a specified amount of time (in blocks).

 ## The Pool Member